 David was told about the men of Jabesh-gilead who buried Saul.
 5So David sent messengers to the men of Jabesh-gilead and said to them, “May you be blessed of the LORD because you performed this act of faithfulness to your lord Saul and buried him.
 6May the LORD in turn show you true faithfulness; and I too will reward you generously because you performed this act.
 7Now take courage and be brave men; for your lord Saul is dead and the House of Judah have already anointed me king over them.”

 8But Abner son of Ner, Saul’s army commander, had taken Ish-boshetha son of Saul and brought him across to Mahanaim 9and made him king over Gilead, the Ashurites,b Jezreel, Ephraim, and Benjamin—over all Israel.
-10Ishboshetha son of Saul was forty years old when he became king of Israel, and he reigned two years.
+10Ish-bosheth son of Saul was forty years old when he became king of Israel, and he reigned two years.
 But the House of Judah supported David.
 11The length of time that David reigned in Hebron over the House of Judah was seven years and six months.

 12Once Abner son of Ner and the soldiers of Ish-bosheth son of Saul marched out from Mahanaim to Gibeon, 13and Joab son of Zeruiah and the soldiers of David [also] came out.c They confronted one another at the pool of Gibeon: one group sat on one side of the pool, and the other group on the other side of the pool.
 14Abner said to Joab, “Let the young men come forward and sportd before us.”
 “Yes, let them,” Joab answered.
 15They came forward and were counted off, twelve for Benjamin and Ish-bosheth son of Saul, and twelve of David’s soldiers.
 16Each one grasped his opponent’s heade [and thrust] his dagger into his opponent’s side; thus they fell together.
 That place, which is in Gibeon, was called Helkath-hazzurim.f